JannieI/canvas-server-V3/docs/API specification.md

         HTTP-Method - GET, PUT, POST, DELETE
-        {{ host }} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. data - fixed part of the url query-string - specifies the data block that must be returned
+        {{ host }} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. data - fixed part of the url query-string - specifies the data block that must be returned:
             - ?datasourceID=x is required, and identifies the Datasource, which will contain information about the data (location, type of database, etc)
             - sort=SORT_OBJECT is optional, and specifies how the data must be sorted prior to returning to Workstation.
 SORT_OBJECT could be { name:1, user: -1} where 1 and -1 indicates ascending and descending respetively.
 These should mimic Mongo style sorting.
             - fields=FIELDS_STRING is optional, and indicates which fields must be returned.
 For example, FIELDS_STRING=name,user will only return these two fields in the data block.
-            - aggregate=AGGREGATION_OBJECT is optional, and indicates how the data must be aggregated before the data block is returned.
-For example, AGGREGATION_OBJECT = { sum: Field1, groupby: Field2 }.
-These should mimic Mongo style projection.
             - filters=FILTER_OBJECT is optional, and specifies how rows must be filtered before the data block is returned.
 For example, FILTER_OBJECT = { name: {eq: 'JohnS' }} will only return records for JohnS.
 These should mimic Mongo style filters.
+            - aggregate=AGGREGATION_OBJECT is optional, and indicates how the data must be aggregated before the data block is returned.
+For example, AGGREGATION_OBJECT = { sum: Field1, groupby: Field2, having: {eq: field3} }.
+These should mimic Mongo style projection.
+Note: the sort, filters, fields runs pre-aggregation in all cases.
+For now, aggregation is a single object, so post-aggregation filter (having) and sorting must be done in the AGGREGATION_OBJECT.
+This is a cleaner design as aggregation is one action.

 #### Canvas-related API calls: